aholachek/react-flip-toolkit/README.md

 ## Library details

-- ~11kb minified and gzipped
+- ~11.4kb minified and gzipped
 - React 16+
-- Tested in latest Chrome, Firefox, Safari, and Edge, with acceptable performance in IE 11
+- Tested in latest Chrome, Firefox, Safari, and Edge.
+Acceptable performance in IE 11.

 ## FAQ